Mixing times for exclusion processes on hypergraphs: Introduction

 \end{thm}

 \begin{rmk} In all further statements we implicitly assume that Assumption~\ref{assumpf} holds. \end{rmk} \begin{rmk} The exclusion process on a hypergraph $G$ with the edge set $E$ consisting only of edges of size 2 or 3 exhibits the \emph{negative correlation} property (which we shall discuss further in the sequel).
-As a result, for this subset of hypergraphs we can actually extend the main theorem, replacing the $T_{\mathrm{EX}(2,f,G)}(1/4)$ appearing in the right-hand side by $T_{\mathrm{EX}(1,f,G)}(1/4)$. \end{rmk}
+As a result, for this subset of hypergraphs we can actually extend the main theorem, replacing the $T_{\mathrm{EX}(2,f,G)}(1/4)$ appearing in the right-hand side by $T_{\mathrm{EX}(1,f,G)}(1/4)$ (note that we later refer to $\mathrm{EX}(1,f,G)$ as $\mathrm{RW}(1,f,G)$, in recognition that the exclusion process with just one particle is equivalent to a single particle performing a random walk). \end{rmk}